hoffmangroup/BEHST-2022/README.md

 ## Contacts ##

-BEST was developed by Davide Chicco, Haixin Sarah Bi, and Michael M. Hoffman at the [Hoffman Lab](http://www.hoffmanlab.org) of the [Princess Margaret Cancer Centre](http://www.uhn.ca/PrincessMargaret/Research/) (Toronto, Ontario, Canada).
+BEHST was developed by Davide Chicco, Haixin Sarah Bi, and Michael M. Hoffman at the [Hoffman Lab](http://www.hoffmanlab.org) of the [Princess Margaret Cancer Centre](http://www.uhn.ca/PrincessMargaret/Research/) (Toronto, Ontario, Canada).

 For code questions, write to Davide Chicco: davide.chicco(AT)davidechicco.it